CMCC-ReID: Cross-Modality Clothing-Change Person Re-Identification: Experiments

 \section{Experiments}

 We conduct comprehensive experiments to evaluate the effectiveness of PIA and compare it with state-of-the-art methods on both VI-ReID and CC-ReID tasks.
 All evaluations are performed on the SYSU-CMCC dataset.
 For quantitative assessment, we adopt the Cumulative Matching Characteristic (CMC) curve and the mean Average Precision (mAP) as evaluation metrics.
 Following standard protocols, we report the results under V2I and I2V modes.
-Additionally, evaluations of PIA on the VI-ReID and CC-ReID benchmarks are provided in \textbf{Supplementary}.